Prof9/PixelPet/README.md

 Apply-Bitmap-Palette [--palette-number/-pn <number>]
 ```

 Applies a palette to the entire workbench bitmap.
 For this to work, the workbench bitmap must be in a color format that can be used as palette indices (e.g. 8BPP).
-After this command finishes, the color indices in the bitmap will have been replaced with the actual colors stored in the palette.
+After this command finishes, the color indices in the bitmap will have been replaced by the actual colors stored in the palette.

 If the `--palette-number` option is specified, the palette with the given number is used.
 Otherwise, this command will use the palette with the lowest number that has enough colors to be applied to the bitmap.